netdata/go.d.plugin/modules/activemq/README.md

 The configuration file name is `go.d/activemq.conf`.

 The file format is YAML.
-Generally the format is:
+Generally, the format is:

 ```yaml
 update_every: 1